 A. Title and Scope.

 These rules shall be cited as the Judicial Rules of Practice and Procedure Under the Idaho Workers' Compensation Law, or abbreviated as JRP, and shall apply in all disputed cases coming under the Commission's jurisdiction.
 Any party to a controversy may apply to the Commission for relief, and the Commission shall make such order, ruling or award as it determines is reasonable and just.
 However, where the Commission in an administrative rule or regulation adopts a procedure for adjudication of a specific type of dispute, these rules shall apply only to the extent expressly incorporated therein.
 Pursuant to Idaho Code § 72-708 the Commission will construe these rules liberally to secure the just, speedy, and economical determination of all issues.
-The JRP effective March 23, 2020, address precautions necessary to support the health and safety of our community, and ensure access to Commission services for Idaho citizens, during the COVID-19 pandemic.
-Because the Commission cannot foresee all problems that may arise during the current crisis particular issues relating to application of the JRP may be addressed upon motion, at the Commission’s discretion, on a case by case basis.

 B. Definitions.